Tyrannicodin/VH-gear-modifers/Gear/README.md

 # VH-gear-modifers
 This repository contains a version of the deault configuration files that is shorter and should be easier to read.
 The next step will be assigning points to each

+## This was BEFORE the armoury was released, it is slightly innacurate

 ## Currently completed documents
 - [Axe](/Axe.md)
 - [Boots](/Boots.md)